Dog tag: Malaysia

 If more information needed, another two oval wrist tags are provided.
 The term wrist tags can be used to refer to the bracelet-like wristwatch.
 The additional tags only need to be worn on the wrist, with the main tags still on the neck.
 All personnel are allowed to attach a small religious pendant or locket; this makes a quick identifiable reference for their funeral services.

 Mexico

 The Mexican Army uses two long identity tags, very similar to the ones used in the United States Army.
 They are rectangular metal tags with oval ends, embossed with name, serial number, and blood type, plus Rh factor.

 Netherlands

-Dutch military identity tags, like the Canadian and Norwegian ones, are designed to be broken in two in case of a fatality; the lower end is returned to Dutch Defence Headquarters, while the upper half remains on the body.
+Dutch military identity tags, like the Canadian and Norwegian ones, are designed to be broken in two in the case of a fatality; the lower end is returned to Dutch Defence Headquarters, while the upper half remains on the body.

 The tags contain the following information: